Zero Waste Facility Certification

 A: Zero Waste certification is just one of many certifications a company can achieve as part of its ongoing sustainability journey.
 SCS offers more than 100 certification and validation programs for a wide variety of products and processes to help companies as they grow towards being more sustainable and environmentally friendly.
 Such measures ultimately help companies achieve better ESG ratings from the many corporate ratings companies, which in turn positions the company well from an ESG investment and institutional investor perspective.
 For a complete listing of all SCS certifications and validations, visit: http://www.scsglobalservices.com/services

 - Participation: Other standards do not allow for certification “participation” without achieving at least 90% waste diversion.
-The SCS Zero Waste standard allows for facilities that have achieved at least 50% waste diversion to get their waste reduction achievements certified.
-This allows for more companies/facilities to participate and communicate their commitment to waste reduction.
+The SCS Zero Waste standard allows for facilities that have achieved at least 50% waste diversion to get their waste diversion achievements certified.
+This allows for more companies to participate and communicate their commitment to Zero Waste.

-- Brand Strengthening: Certification provides the opportunity for companies to build upon their ESG brand equity and reputation by showcasing their commitment to reducing, re-using and re-purposing their waste.
+- Brand Strengthening: Certification provides the opportunity for companies to build upon their ESG brand equity and reputation by showcasing their commitment to diverting waste from landfills.

-- Brand Messaging: Corporate benchmarking facility-by-facility allows companies to communicate their waste reduction goals as the company progresses in reducing its carbon footprint.
+- Brand Messaging: Corporate benchmarking facility-by-facility allows companies to communicate their waste diversion goals as the company progresses in reducing its carbon footprint.

 - Transparency: SCS certificates show how diversion rates are achieved.
-This helps you clearly define and communicate your goals and achievements and avoid assertions of green washing.
+This helps companies clearly define and communicate their goals and achievements and avoid assertions of green washing.

 - Hazardous Waste Allowance: Diversion of hazardous waste from landfill can count towards diversion, on a case by case basis (following analysis).